piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 Marble Jar Channel.
 (2018) How to write a research paper.

 Phillips, E. & Pugh, D. (2010) How to get a PhD: A Handbook for Students and Supervisors.
 Open University Press.

+Slávik, Š. (2019).
+The Business Model of Start-Up—Structure and Consequences.
+Administrative Sciences, [online] 9(3), p.69. doi:https://doi.org/10.3390/admsci9030069.

 The pdf format of the paper can be found [here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/research_module_source/literature_review_brief_PSieminski.pdf)